nathan26036/weather-dashboard/README.md

 ## The process

 ### What i did
-* Used css an bootstrap to create a clean format
+* Used css and bootstrap to create a clean format
 * Used the geo api to take the city and convert it to lat and lon
 * Used the lat and lon to gather the weather infromation for the 5 day forcast and the current forcast
 * Created elements using java to appear on the page that hold the weather information